DuroStar vs Pulsar

 Which brand is more reliable, DuroStar or Pulsar?

-Based on the available data, DuroStar holds a Tier C reliability rating (58/100) while Pulsar sits in Tier D (54/100).
-This gives DuroStar a modest but meaningful edge in long-term dependability.
+DuroStar holds a Tier C reliability rating with a score of 58 out of 100, while Pulsar is rated Tier D at 54 out of 100.
+This gives DuroStar a modest but meaningful edge in expected dependability.

 Which brand offers better value for the money?